Table of contents

 - Negotiate: Don’t let your partner company take too much control of your business or your other partnership opportunities.
 If you do end up giving them exclusivity, make sure that you agree to a length of time after which you can part ways if the partnership’s not working.
 After all, it’s in both companies’ interests that you remain strong and agile!
 Our piece on why partnerships fail has the full lowdown.

 - Celebrate!!
 Finally signed on the dotted line?
 Congratulations!
 Now’s the time to crack open a bottle of bubbly and toast your new product partner.
 Tomorrow, the hard work starts.
 But today, it’s all about celebration!

 So, what do you think?
 If your brand could do with filling a gap in its product offering or benefiting from a partner brand’s distribution channels, a product partnership could be exactly what you’ve been searching for.
 Yes, they’re not always easy to pull off – but if it was easy, it just wouldn’t be worth doing.

 That said, there is one thing that could save you a ton of time and stress in your hunt for product partners: Breezy!
-Just sign up to get started and we’ll help you uncover hundreds of relevant partnership opportunities in no time.
+Just book a demo to get started and we’ll help you uncover hundreds of relevant partnership opportunities in no time.